Last Updated on

 Melbourne to Sydney Coastal Route, Australia

-One of the best road trips you can do in Australia has got to be the drive between Melbourne and Sydney.
+One of the best drives you can do in Australia has got to be the Melbourne to Sydney road trip.

 There is the practical benefit – that you get between the country’s two largest cities without having to worry about the logistics of a flight.
 But I also think it’s got a fantastic amount of diversity – big cities and small towns, the beach and the bush, relaxation and adventure, nature and culture.